100

 A Hospital Project in Kazakhstan

-The hospital projects Rönesans Holding has delivered in Türkiye through the Public-Private Partnership (PPP) model are now being taken to the international stage.
+Rönesans Holding is now taking its experience with hospital projects in Türkiye, delivered through the Public-Private Partnership (PPP) model, to the international stage.
 Ilıcak Kayaalp stated: “To date, we have served 85 million people and currently provide services to 50,000 people daily.
-We represent a pioneer in this field.
-Now, we want to take our expertise to other countries.
+We are a pioneer in this field, and now we’re ready to bring our expertise to international markets.
 The first example will be in Kazakhstan, where we have secured EUR 456 million in financing for a 630-bed hospital.
 It will be the first PPP project in the healthcare sector in Central Asia.”

 Source: Jülide Yiğittürk Gürdamar / Dünya Gazetesi